kikito/kiki.to/source/blog/2014-04-12-rule-5-beware-of-multiple-files.md

 In Lua, when a library is divided into several files, each of the files is called a _module_, while the library itself is called a _package_.

 Writing packages in a portable way is more difficult than it seems.
-This is partly due to some design decisions in the Lua.
+This is partly due to some design decisions in Lua.

 ## An unassuming language